What We Do

 Innovations in career guidance in higher education have shifted from consulting towards building networking communities, ecosystems, and social mobility (Dey & Cruzvergara, 2019).
-However, colleges and universities buy and large, do not have a robust model to support this change.
+However, colleges and universities by and large, do not have robust models to support this change.
 We fill this gap.

 Our Promise & Value: To empower Black and LatinX students in pursuit of the career they envision and the quality of life they seek.

-Our process: We deliver on our promise through training & coaching, mentorship, community-building, and by providing resources.
+Our process: We deliver on our promise through training & coaching, mentorship, and community-building.

-How do we support colleges & universities in toward student success?
+How do we support student success through partnering with colleges & universities?

 We use a strategic approach to career growth through